Restorative Justice Reentry Prep Program (RJRPP)

 RJRPP is a 20-week cognitive-based, trauma-informed program for offenders incarcerated in San Diego County jails and detention centers preparing for reentry into our communities.
 The rudiments of the program are based on the restorative justice principles of developing accountability, recognizing harms, developing empathy and remorse, understanding victim impact and personal healing.

-This program was conceived and authored by Restorative Justice facilitators in Los Angeles and Riverside Counties with many years of field experience, in collaboration with RJMP’s Inmate Education Coordinator in San Diego, Andrea Travers.
-Ms. Travers has years of experience in the prison system, having lead, managed and conducted training in Victim Offender Education Groups (VOEG) of the Insight Prison Project.
+This program was conceived and authored by Restorative Justice facilitators in Los Angeles and Riverside Counties with many years of field experience, in collaboration with RJMP’s Inmate Education Coordinator in San Diego, Dr. Andrea Travers.
+Dr. Travers has years of experience in the prison system, having lead, managed and conducted training in Victim Offender Education Groups (VOEG) of the Insight Prison Project.
 The Los Angeles authors offer their program through the Catholic Chaplaincy program in Los Angeles to male inmates at the Los Angeles Central Jail where volunteers have worked for the past 20 years.
-In 2015 additions to the curriculum were made by Ms. Travers, the curriculum was copyrighted, and the RJRPP curriculum has now been successfully implemented in four local San Diego County correctional facilities.
+In 2015 additions to the curriculum were made by Dr. Travers, the curriculum was copyrighted, and the RJRPP curriculum has now been successfully implemented in four local San Diego County correctional facilities.

 The program is focused on reentry preparation by emphasizing increased self-awareness and teaching personal and interpersonal skill-building.
 It includes a two-week session on addiction and recovery.
 Participants also engage in a victim/survival panel where surrogate victims of similar crimes are invited to share their stories and crime experiences.
 This program is also preparatory for participation in a voluntary Victim Offender Dialogue post-release with either their victim (if it can be arranged) or surrogate victims of a similar crime.